Sensitivity analysis from a single input/output sample: Proof of the results

 \section{Proof of the results}

-In the following, $h_n$ and $L_n$ are simply denoted by $h$ and $L$ respectively.
-In addition, recall that, we write $C$ for a deterministic and finite constant which value is allowed to change between occurrences.
+In the following, $h_n$ is simply denoted by $h$ and $C$ is a deterministic and finite constant, the value of which is allowed to change between occurrences.
+Recall also that $f_X$ is the density of $X$ with respect to the Lebesgue measure.
+The regression function is denoted by $m$: $m(x)=\E[Y\vert X=x]$ and we introduce the function $g$ defined by $g(x)=f_X(x)m(x)$.
+In addition, $\sigma^2(x)$ stands for $\Var(Y\vert X=x)$.